parkyjmit/CLaC/readme.md

 ![](asset/overall_architecture.png)

 ## Installation
 Below is the recommended conda environment setup to reproduce this work.
+This installation can be completed on a standard workstation within 10 minutes.
 ```bash
 conda create -n clac python=3.10.13
 conda activate clac